Codecademy/docs/content/css/concepts/box-model-in-css/box-model-in-css.md

 ## Content Area

 This area contains the actual content of an element, including text and images.
-It also sometimes has a background-color or background-image.
+It also sometimes has a `background-color` or `background-image`.

 ## Padding Area